zjaved101/AutoHotKeyScripts/README.md

-# AutoHotKeyScripts
+# AutoHotKey Scripts

-Repository for autohotkey scripts
+Repository for fun (or useful) autohotkey scripts